jordandobson/wordpress/README.txt

         account.blog_url

-3. Setup your post

-    * You must at least include the title or body.
-Tags must be an array.

-        account.title = "My Title"
-        account.body  = "My Body Text"
-        account.tags  = ["Glue", "Wordpress", "Ruby", "Made By Squad"]

-4. Send your post to your Wordpress Blog
+3. Send your post to your Wordpress Blog

-    * Set this to a variable to work with the response
+    * Set to a variable to work with the response

+        response = account.post("My title", "Body Text", ["Glue", "Wordpress"])

+        response = account.post("", "Body Text", ["Glue", "Wordpress"])

+        response = account.post("My title", "")

-        response = account.post
+        response = account.post("", "Body Text")

-5. You get a success or error hash back
+4. You get a success or error hash back

     * Your response should look something like this if successful